Berg0162/BLE-Steering-Server/README.md

 | Voice-activated steering with TinyML | [`OVS-VoiceControl`](https://github.com/Berg0162/Open-Virtual-Steering-VoiceControl) | ℹ️ |
 > ℹ️ The **VoiceControl** project is tightly coupled to the **XIAO ESP32S3 Sense**, which includes a built-in microphone and supports only **ESP32 BLE-Hosts**.
 A Bluefruit version is not applicable.

+## ℹ️ nRF52 Bluefruit-Host Support
+**Bluefruit** is Adafruit's branding for its line of development boards and firmware built around Nordic Semiconductor's nRF52 family of Bluetooth Low Energy (BLE) chips.
+This line is **also** supported by the **Open Virtual Steering** project.
+See: [Bluefruit-Steering-Server](https://github.com/Berg0162/Bluefruit-Steering-Server)

 ## 🪄 ESP32 BLE-Hosts

 There are two hosts, **ESP-Bluedroid** and **ESP-NimBLE**.
 The major difference between them is as follows: